sebasbaumh/postgis-java-ng/README.md

 * Support for JDK 8+

 *Please note: I will add further licensing information reflecting the base of this project once it is set up and some clean up has taken place.*

+## How to run tests utilizing a PostgreSQL server

+You will need a PostgreSQL server with installed PostGIS extension for some of the tests.

+In this example the server is named `MyServer` and the database `UnitTestDB`.
+The database can be empty except installing the PostGIS extension.

+You should set up a database user for the unit tests, which has access rights to this database and only to this one.
+In this example the user is called `unittest` and has the password `CHANGEME`.

+To run the unit tests accessing the server, add the following to your VM arguments (eclipse Run Configuration->Arguments->VM arguments):

+`-DtestJdbcUrl="jdbc:postgresql://MyServer/UnitTestDB" -DtestJdbcUsername="unittest" -DtestJdbcPassword="CHANGEME"`